 Community groups are designed to encourage and challenge its members to engage their families, neighbors, and co-workers with the gospel.
 Members should invite unbelievers and new believers to the groups so that they experience joyful gospel community.

 When do community groups meet?

-We have community groups that meet on Thursday and Sunday nights.
+Our community groups on Sunday nights.